Relive the 90s Fashion Decade With These 85 Iconic Trends

 Combat Boots 90s fashion - nineties combat boots - 1990 combat boots style

-Popularized by the 80s goth, grunge, and punk subculture, combat boots were the footwear everyone wanted to have – in particular, Dr. Martens – in the 90s.
+Popularized in the 80s, Goth, Grunge, and Punk combat boots were the footwear everyone wanted to have.

 The combat boots look was popularized in the 90s by the ‘Tank Girl’ devotees, fictional characters like Daria Morgendorffer, and celebs like Mel B. from Spice Girls.